Prag8855/aab/content/guides/international-driving-permit-germany.md

 The *[[Bürgeramt]]* only gives International Driving Permits for German driving licences.
 If you have a driver's licence from another country, you must follow different steps.
 In most cases, you must request the International Driving Permit in your country of origin.

 - **Canada**: From the CAA, while in Canada.
 No other authority can issue them.
-You can [convert your licence to a German one](/guides/convert-to-german-driving-licence), then request an International Driving Permit in Germany.
 - **United States:** The AAA can [mail International Driving Permits overseas](https://www.aaa.com/vacation/idpf.html).
 - **Great Britain:** From the [AA,](https://www.theaa.com/driving-advice/driving-abroad/idp) the [RAC](https://www.rac.co.uk/drive/travel/driving-in-europe/international-driving-permit/) or the [Post Office](https://www.postoffice.co.uk/identity/international-driving-permit).
 You can also [request a British IDP by post](https://www.theaa.com/driving-advice/driving-abroad/idp).